oguzgelal/juken/README.md

 ### Progressive Web App (PWA)

 Wanianki.com features PWA support, so you can install it and use it like a desktop application.
-[Here's](https://support.google.com/chrome/answer/9658361) a guide on how to install PWA's apps on Chrome, and note that most major browsers have support for PWA's.
+[Here's](https://support.google.com/chrome/answer/9658361) a guide on how to install PWAs on Chrome, and note that most major browsers have support for PWA's.

 <img width="200" alt="WaniAnki PWA Dock" src="https://user-images.githubusercontent.com/2817993/82148898-b7211300-985d-11ea-938a-1feba5ccb41b.png">